MicrosoftDocs/globalization/globalization/input/korean-ime.md

 To type text using the Microsoft Old Hangul IME:

 1. Select **Korean Microsoft Old Hangul**.
 The system tray now shows **옛** instead of **ENG**, and a new icon showing **A** (indicating English input mode) appears next to it.
 1. Select the **A** icon.
 The input mode changes to **가** indicating that you can now type Hangul letters.
-You can also change between Korean and English input by pressing the right Alt key.
+You can also change between Korean and English input by selecting the right Alt key.
 1. Type the jamo you want to use.
 For example, to type ᄭᅮᆷ, select ㅅ, ㄱ, ㅜ, and ㅁ.
 On the US English keyboard, these jamo are on the T, R, N, and A keys.
 The Microsoft Old Hangul IME automatically arranges the jamo into a block representing the syllable.
 Note that if you selected the same jamo on the standard Korean IME, it would form ㅅ굼 as the digraph ㅼ isn't recognized as modern Hangul.

 When the Korean keyboard layout is active, you can right-click the input mode icon (**A** or **가**) to access additional options and tools.
 One of these tools is **Soft Keyboard** which shows the jamo on the screen and lets you select them with your mouse or touchpad.